 C.

-C1: After receiving the residents under B2, IB sends a monthly demand file via RINIS (Routerings Instituut (inter)Nationale Informatiestromen) to DUO regarding the BSNs of co-residents aged between 27 and 39 for the purpose of student determination.
+C1: After receiving the residents under B2, BIDN sends a monthly demand file via RINIS (Routerings Instituut (inter)Nationale Informatiestromen) to DUO regarding the BSNs of co-residents aged between 27 and 39 for the purpose of student determination.

 External provider